A Potato Plant from the Ground Up

 It was once told that potatoes are fattening.
 Not so!
 Sometimes people refer to a 'couch potato' to describe people who laze around watching TV. - Nothing could be further from the truth.

-no one can call you a 'couch potato' when you get out into the garden and
+And of course no one can call you a 'couch potato' when you get out into the garden and grow them.

 Potato Plant Relationships

 Plants of the potato family contain alkaloids which are poisonsous.
-Never eat or make tea from the leaves of these plants as this is where most of the Solanin is found.
-Simply keep potatoes in the dark to prevent them going green.
+Keep potatoes in the dark to prevent them going green - pure and simple.

-It's best to discard green potatoes.
-With a large spud and just a bit of green I'm personally tempted to remove any green and a good bit more before cooking or eating the potato.
+But it's best to discard green potatoes.
+With a large spud and just a bit of green I'm personally tempted to remove any green and a bit more before cooking the potato.
 I think the main problem is that it can spoil the taste, but some people and children may be more sensitive to the toxin.
-Check here on how to

 Potato Plant Diseases and Pests